This dialog allows you to specify the time-signature of the music, the tempo of the music, and to control the metronome.

 The buttons are at the bottom of the dialog box.

-Click the “OK” button to make your changes take-effect.
-To dismiss the dialog without making any changes, click the “Cancel” button.
-Clicking the “Help” button displays this help page in your browser.
+Click (tab-to and activate) the “OK” button to make your changes take-effect.
+To dismiss the dialog without making any changes, click (or tab-to and activate) the “Cancel” button.
+Clicking (tabbing-to and activating) the “Help” button displays this help page in your browser.

-Closing the dialog box without clicking the “OK” button is the same as clicking the “Cancel” button (no changes will be made).
+Closing the dialog box without clicking/activating the “OK” button is the same as clicking the “Cancel” button (no changes will be made).

 Back to Index